Soft Robotics raises $20 million to expand operations

 According to the company, the new round will help push Soft even further into the food and beverage categories, along with a larger presence in retail and logistics.
 The involvement of Honeywell and Yamaha’s investment wings could also signal interest from those companies’ own warehouses.
 With the right air pressure applied, the system should be strong enough to pick up more solid objects.

-Warehouse fulfillment has become increasingly strained in recent years, due to expectations from companies like Amazon, opening a space for robotics companies to address fast-paced but repetitive jobs like moving product onto and off of conveyer belts.
+Warehouse fulfillment has become increasingly strained in recent years, due to expectations from companies like Amazon, opening a space for robotics companies to address fast-paced but repetitive jobs like moving product onto and off of conveyor belts.
 Late last month, Soft showed off a low-cost, AI-driven warehouse system designed to retrieve products from bins to sort and fulfill retail orders with little oversight from its human counterparts.